mtrudel/thousand_island/README.md

                     / ....n.... \
                                 Acceptor (sup, rest_for_one)
                                 /      \
-             ConnectionSupervisor     AcceptorWorker (task)
+    (dyn_sup) ConnectionSupervisor     AcceptorWorker (task)
                 / ....n.... \
-                            Connection
-                                |
-                             Handler
+                      ConnectionWorker (task)
 ```

+## Handlers

+The `Handler` behaviour defines the interface that Thousand Island uses to pass
+connections up to the application level, and forms the primary interface that
+most applications will have with Thousand Island.
+Thousand Island comes with
+a few simple protocol handlers to serve as examples; these can be found in the [handlers](https://github.com/mtrudel/thousand_island)
+folder of the project.

 ## Transports

-The `Transport` behaviour defines the functions required of a
+The `Transport` behaviour defines the functions required of a transport protocol,
-transport protocol, and is used by the `Listener`, `AcceptorWorker` and
+and is used by the `Listener`, `AcceptorWorker` and `Connection` modules in
-`Connection` modules in order to interact with underlaying sockets.
-Currently
+order to interact with underlaying sockets.
+Currently `Transports.TCP` is the
-`Transports.TCP` is the only defined transport.
+only defined transport.

 ### Draining